HOW TO GET DIVORCED

 CONTESTED DIVORCE – THE “UNFRIENDLY” DIVORCE

 If you and your spouse cannot agree to the terms of the divorce, the contested divorce process will be the only option.
 A contested divorce is more complicated, drawn-out and costly than an uncontested divorce.
 In most contested divorces both parties will have attorneys and even advocates to assist them with the paperwork.
-After the pleadings and discovery phase of a contested divorce, the attorney (of the Plaintiff) will apply for a court date.
+After the pleadings and discovery phase of a contested divorce is completed, the attorneys (of usually the Plaintiff) will apply for a court date.
 If no settlement can be reached, pre-trials and the final trial will follow.
+With a contested divorce the parties have no control over the outcome of their case.
+The judge or the magistrate will make a decision based on the evidence that both parties have submitted to the court for consideration.

 Our 4-step uncontested divorce process – Innovation of litigation